How to create a shared inbox in shipmail

 - Optionally set a display name (e.g., "Acme Support") that will appear in the From header of outgoing email.

-- Give each team member the full email address and password.
+- For email client access, give each team member the full email address and password.

-- Each person connects the mailbox in their own email client using the standard IMAP/SMTP settings.
+- Each person can connect the mailbox in their own email client using the standard IMAP/SMTP settings.

 3. Connect in email clients